webavatar/dynamo-ui/README.md

 [DynamoUI](https://webavatar.github.io/dynamo-ui/pages/index.html)

 ## Upcoming
-1. Adding/Updating Items
-2. Queries
+1. Queries

 ### Who am I ?
-I am a cloud enthusiast and like exploring new technologies !
-AWS and Vue are a few of them :)
+I am a cloud enthusiast and like exploring new technologies - AWS, DynamoDB, React and Vue are a few of them!

 ### Why this tool ?
-Honestly I could not find one easier to use!
+I could not find the all the features I was looking for in another tool!

 ### References
 [AWS Dynamo DB](https://aws.amazon.com/pm/dynamodb)